 Also remember you don’t necessarily have to choose between a 401(k) and a life insurance retirement plan.
 Employers typically only match up to a certain percentage of your contribution, so if you’re leaning toward investing in the market, contribute enough to receive your match but use leftover funds for a whole life insurance retirement plan.
 This approach has the added bonus of offering you a volatility buffer, which protects your investments when markets are down.

 Additional life insurance for spouses and children can usually be purchased within a group life insurance plan, up to a certain amount of coverage.
-As mentioned above, check with your plan provider to see if your additional family coverage terminates with your employment, and keep in mind that you’ll likely pay taxes on insuring your spouse and kids within a group plan.
+As mentioned above, check with your plan provider to see if your additional family coverage terminates with your employment, and keep in mind that you’ll likely pay taxes on insuring your spouse and kids within a group supplemental insurance plan.

 An alternative option is to take out whole life insurance policies on your spouse and children.
 If you already have a whole life policy, this is a relatively easy process—and more affordable than you might think.